yolandal82/yolandal82.github.io/README.md

 # My GitHub Website

-Welcome to my personal website!
+Welcome to my personal website :)

 ---

 ## About Me
 Hi there!
 I'm Yolanda, an engineering student who enjoys building things.

-- I am currently attending The University of British Columbia for engineering
+- I am currently attending the University of British Columbia for engineering
-- I love working with Python, C, and solidworks
+- I like working with python, c, and solidworks/onshape
-- I create open-source projects and share them here on GitHub
+- In the progress of learning altium and arduino

 ---